Communist Party of Italy (Marxist–Leninist): History

 The Communist Party of Italy (Marxist–Leninist) declared its opposition to the parliamentary bourgeois democracy.
 For the revolutionary activists of the PCd'I (m-l), the only way was the revolution, the dictatorship of the proletariat, and to realize communism in Italy through the nationalization of the means of production and of exchange, and a planned economy.

-In 1968, when the ideological clash between the Communist Party of the Soviet Union and the Communist Party of China (CPC) peaked, the PCd'I(m-l) was recognized as the representative of communism in Italy by the CPC and by the Party of Labour of Albania.
+In 1968, when the ideological clash between the Communist Party of the Soviet Union and the Chinese Communist Party (CCP) peaked, the PCd'I (m-l) was recognized as the representative of communism in Italy by the CCP and by the Party of Labour of Albania.
 Such recognition became official in August 1968.
 Osvaldo Pesce and Dino Dini made a delegation to Peking and met Mao and other important Chinese leaders.
 The meeting was immortalized in a photo published by the newspaper Nuova Unità, in which the two Italian representatives were seen together with the Chinese leaders.

 In 1969 a radical faction (led by Giovanni Scuderi) broke away from the party and founded the Italian Marxist-Leninist Party.

 In 1977, after the Sino-Albanian split, the party sided with Albania.

 The party published a daily newspaper called Nuova Unità (New Unity) and a weekly called Vocce della Cella (Voice from the Cell).

-In 1991, the PCd'I(m-l) joined the Communist Refoundation Party.
+In 1991, the PCd'I (m-l) joined the Communist Refoundation Party.